LAStools/LAStools.github.io/download/lascolor_README.txt

--rgbnir                              : copies the first four bands of the image into the RGBNIR fields of the LAS file -gray or -grey                       : copies the specified '-band 2' into all three RGB channels -intensity                           : copies the specified '-band 1' into the intensity field -ilay                                : apply all LASlayers found in corresponding *.lay file on read -ilay 3                              : apply first three LASlayers found in corresponding *.lay file on read -ilaydir E:\my_layers                : look for corresponding *.lay file in directory E:\my_layers
+-rgbnir                              : copies the first four bands of the image into the RGBNIR fields of the LAS file -gray or -grey                       : copies the specified '-band 2' into all three RGB channels -intensity                           : copies the specified '-band 1' into the intensity field -classify_as 10                      : classifies all points falling into a black pixel as 10 -classify_black                      :            all points falling into a black pixels [default] -classify_non_black                  :            all points falling into a non-black pixels -classify_white                      :            all points falling into a white pixels -classify_non_white                  :            all points falling into a non-white pixels -ilay                                : apply all LASlayers found in corresponding *.lay file on read -ilay 3                              : apply first three LASlayers found in corresponding *.lay file on read -ilaydir E:\my_layers                : look for corresponding *.lay file in directory E:\my_layers